-Leak Detection (miles of main)
+5. Water Loss Management Leak Detection (miles of main)

 Estimated annual and cumulative water savings over the five-year implementation period are shown in Figure 8.
 Annual water savings build over the implementation period because most of the conservation measures have multi-year useful lives.
 For example, if 100 toilets are replaced each year, there will be 100 toilets saving water in the first year, 200 in the second year, 300 in the third year, and so on.
-Thus annual savings start in 2016 at about 199 AF and build up to about 500 AF by 2020.
-Cumulative water savings over the five-year period are just under 1,900 AF.
+Thus annual savings start in 2016 at about 185 AF and build up to about 324 AF by 2020.
+Cumulative water savings over the five-year period are just over 1,300 AF.

 Because many of the measures have long useful lives, it is important to emphasize that water savings from this activity will continue beyond 2020 and last many more years.
-The lifetime savings from programs implemented in 2016-2020 are expected to be roughly three times the five-year cumulative total, or about 5,600 acre-feet (AF).
+The lifetime savings from programs implemented in 2016-2020 are expected to be roughly three times the five-year cumulative total, or about 3,900 acre-feet (AF).